Preparation Prior to the Workshop

-In the triads, you’ll be rotating around the roles of therapist, client and observer, where the role of the observer is particularly important for liaising with your sub-group facilitator who will need briefing through the chat function as to what’s going on in the therapy – what the bridging point was, what the target is, etc.
+In the triads, you will rotate around the roles of therapist, client and observer, where the role of the observer is particularly important for liaising with your sub-group facilitator who will need briefing through the chat function as to what’s going on in the therapy – what the bridging point was, what the target is, etc.

 Please note that we’ll be asking observers to record notes of what’s going on in the chat box, ready to press send when the facilitator drops in.

-We will be asking you to join a separate and dedicated WhatsApp group for the duration of the workshop, which our organisational ringmaster Katie Smith will be using to liaise with you over technical and connection issues.
+We will be asking you to join a separate and dedicated WhatsApp group for the duration of the workshop, which our organisational support team will be using to liaise with you over technical and connection issues.

-You will be sent a link to join this group just before the workshop along with the link for the Zoom meeting, timetable and course materials.
+You will be sent a link to join this WhatsApp group just before the workshop, along with the link for the Zoom meeting, timetable and course materials.